P-Bao/FlumenData/docs/services/airflow.md

 ### Initialization Details
 The container command performs:
-1. `airflow db migrate` – apply database migrations on the shared PostgreSQL instance.
+1. The stock Airflow entrypoint runs `airflow db migrate` whenever `_AIRFLOW_DB_MIGRATE=true`.
-2. `airflow users create ...` – idempotently create the bootstrap admin user using `.env` values.
+2. The same entrypoint inspects `_AIRFLOW_WWW_USER_*` and creates/updates the admin user before startup, just like the upstream Docker Compose example.
-3. Start the scheduler in the background and launch the webserver (Gunicorn) in the foreground.
+3. The container executes `airflow standalone`, which starts the scheduler, triggerer, and API server/web UI in a single process bundle.

 ## Troubleshooting
 - **Metadata DB errors**: ensure PostgreSQL is healthy (Tier 0) and rerun `make airflow-db` to create the database.